-The God of Wealth is the symbol of luck and he is a vital god in Vietnamese folk religion.
-The Wealth God altar made of wood is often put on the ground near the door of shops, restaurants, or any business building.
-People often buy golds to keep safe and as a way to receive luck on Than Tai Day on the 10th day of Lunar New Year.
+The God of Wealth is the symbol of luck, and he is a vital god in Vietnamese folk religion.
+The Wealth God altar made of wood is often placed near the door of shops, restaurants, or any business building.
+People usually buy gold to keep safe and as a way to receive luck on Than Tai Day, the 10th day of the Lunar New Year.
 This day is very important, especially to people in the business.
 They usually give offerings to worship this Vietnamese god carefully.

 The Land Spirit is the land guardian who takes care of the land and the luck of the families.
 He is regarded as a good friend of Vietnamese farmers with the image of a simple laughing man who is fat with a plump belly, holding a fan.
-Prior to any building, Vietnamese often hold a ground-breaking ceremony as a way to ask for the Land spirit’s permission.
-Also, The Land Spirit and the God of Wealth statues are usually put on the same altar for Vietnamese gods on the ground at the house’s corner
+Before any building, the Vietnamese often have a ground-breaking ceremony to ask for the Land spirit’s permission.
+Also, The Land Spirit and the God of Wealth statues are usually put on the same altar for Vietnamese gods on the ground at the house’s corner.

-Some popular offerings of the Land Spirit include small five-fruit tray, alcohol, and flowers.
-And people worship the Spirit on the first and fifteenth days according to the lunar calendar and on important days like Tet Holiday.
-In short, the Land Spirit is among the most crucial gods of Vietnamese families.
+Some popular offerings of the Land Spirit include the small five-fruit tray, alcohol, and flowers.
+People worship the Spirit on the first and fifteenth days according to the lunar calendar and on important days like the Tet Holiday.
+In short, the Land Spirit is among the most crucial gods of folk religion in Vietnam.

 She is worshiped in some parts of Vietnam, especially North and Central Vietnam, but the most famous temple is Phu Day Relics in Nam Dinh Province.
-The Phu Day festival in the 3rd month of the lunar calendar is really vibrant with many people come to pray for good luck and a good future.
-In the festival, people bring a lot of offerings to the Holy Mother statue.
+The Phu Day festival in the 3rd month of the lunar calendar is vibrant, with many people coming to pray for good luck and a good future.
+In the celebration, people bring a lot of offerings to the Holy Mother statue.
 There is also a traditional folk art of Hat Van (invocation singing) and folk dancing that people can watch to discover more about the Vietnamese Folk Religion.

-Tran Hung Dao or Saint Tran is a historical figure, a national hero fighting against the Mongols to save the country from being invaded.
-For his great character, the Vietnamese regard Tran Hung Dao as a Vietnamese god and a father of the nation.
+Tran Hung Dao, or Saint Tran, is a historical figure, a national hero fighting against the Mongols to save the country from being invaded.
+For his outstanding character, the Vietnamese regard Tran Hung Dao as a Vietnamese god and a father of the nation.
 Many temples and statues are set up across the country to dedicate to him.
-The most famous one is Kiep Bac Temple in Chi Linh District, Hai Duong Province as Hai Duong is where Saint Tran died.
+The most famous one is Kiep Bac Temple in Chi Linh District, Hai Duong Province, as Hai Duong is where Saint Tran died.

-Besides, there are other gods like the turtle god, the gods of wind, and crops that have many variants and avatars in different ethnic groups.
-The folk religion is widely varied thanks to the diversity of races in the country with 54 ethnic groups.
+Besides, other gods like the turtle god, the gods of wind, and crops have many variants and avatars in different ethnic groups.
+The folk religion is widely varied thanks to the diversity of races in the country of 54 ethnic groups.

-The gods in the Vietnamese folk religion are the symbols of Vietnamese hope and personalities over the time of 4,000 years.
-Now they are worshipped in many temples which have become important attractions in Vietnam.
+The gods in the Vietnamese folk religion symbolize Vietnamese hope and personalities over 4,000 years.
+They are worshipped in many temples, which have become important attractions in Vietnam.
 Learning about the gods, visiting their temples, and partaking in the festivals will help you understand the Vietnamese culture and spiritual life better.